 - Happy Camper Throw Pillow Covers

 Brighten Your RV Bedroom with Bedding and Linens

 One of best and easiest ways to lighten and brighten your RV interior is simply by changing your bedding ensemble.
 You can give your bedroom a whole new look with a new quilt, blanket, pillow cases and shams.

 I do have a suggestion if you have pets or kids though.
-Choose patterns over solid colors as they hid small stains easier.
+Choose patterns over solid colors as they camouflage small stains easier.

 Here are a few beautiful light color reversible quilt bedding sets than can lighten and brighten your RV bedroom:

 We also found small and simplistic flat-backed wall sconce vases that I’ve attached with velcro strips made for walls.
-I then, hot-glued a block of florist foam inside the vase and then inserted a small faux cactus or succulent floral pick.
+I then, hot-glued a block of florist dry foam inside the vase and then inserted a small succulent floral picks.

 A couple tips when selecting your wall art: